guardzcom/awesome-msp/README.md

 - [Oracle Identity Management](https://www.oracle.com/middleware/technologies/identity-management.html) - Oracle offers a suite of IAM tools, including access management, identity governance, and directory services.
 - [Ping Identity](https://www.pingidentity.com/) - Ping Identity provides IAM solutions for single sign-on, multi-factor authentication, and API security.
 - [RSA SecurID Suite](https://www.rsa.com/en-us/products/securid) - RSA SecurID Suite provides a range of IAM solutions, including multi-factor authentication, risk-based authentication, and identity governance and lifecycle management.

-## Software Bundles and Suites
-- [Atera](https://www.atera.com/) - This all-in-one MSP platform combines remote monitoring and management with professional services automation, making it a comprehensive solution for MSPs.
-- [Barracuda MSP](https://www.barracudamsp.com/) - This suite offers MSPs a range of tools for remote monitoring, security, and network management, helping to protect clients' IT environments.
-- [Comodo One MSP](https://one.comodo.com/managed-service-providers/) - This platform provides MSPs with a range of tools, including remote monitoring and management, patch management, and service desk functionality, to help manage clients' IT environments.
-- [ConnectWise Suite](https://www.connectwise.com/) - Software tools, services, and a community of peers to help MSPs grow and manage their business.
-- [Datto Suite](https://www.datto.com/) - MSPs rely on Datto for mission-critical business continuity and disaster recovery, networking, business management, and file backup and sync solutions.
-- [Kaseya Suite](https://www.kaseya.com/) - A suite of products for MSPs, including RMM, PSA, security, and network monitoring solutions.
-- [ManageEngine MSP](https://www.manageengine.com/msp/) - This suite of IT management tools offers MSPs a range of capabilities, including network monitoring, IT service desk, asset management, and endpoint management.
-- [N-able](https://www.n-able.com/)(formerly SolarWinds MSP) - This platform offers a suite of tools, including remote monitoring and management, backup, and security solutions, tailored specifically for MSPs.
-- [NinjaRMM](https://www.ninjarmm.com/) - A powerful and easy-to-use RMM tool that offers MSPs a range of features including patch management, remote access, and network monitoring.
-- [Pulseway MSP](https://www.pulseway.com/msp) - This platform provides MSPs with a comprehensive set of tools for remote monitoring and management, IT automation, and professional services automation.
-- [SolarWinds MSP Suite](https://www.solarwindsmsp.com/) - Software, resources, and tools for MSPs and IT departments with Remote Monitoring & Management, Data Protection, and Security solutions.

 ## Managed Print Services
 - [ECiFMAudit](https://www.ecisolutions.com/products/printanista-hub/) - Data-driven solution designed to capture, store, and analyze critical printing data from most major manufacturers.